A2 Hosting vs InMotion Hosting 2026: Which Web Host Actually Wins?

 | Pro | ~$13.99/mo | ~$27.99/mo | Premium resources, priority support |

 (Again, 36-month billing.
-Month-to-month pricing jumps substantially.)
+Month-to-month pricing is substantially higher.)

 Feature-by-Feature Breakdown: A2 Hosting vs InMotion Hosting 2026